-I’m pleasantly surprised by how often we get to see the Oboruzuka Shōtengai this season.
+I’m pleasantly surprised by how often we get to see the Oborozuka Shōtengai this season.
 In the past, this was primarily Tōru’s domain, a space in which to demonstrate her integration into human society.
 Now it seems almost all of the main cast pass through routinely.

 Ilulu has settled into her role at Oboro Shōten, the traditional candy shop.
 The shop is becoming a social node among the main cast.

 A lost/abandoned item at the shop puts into motion Ilulu’s quest to reunite it with its owner, sending her and Take around to various parts of the city in search of clues.

 Koshigaya Station (越谷駅)

 Ilulu’s last-ditch smell tracking effort leads her along the Motoara River embankment, to this point.